schubmat/DecisionCapture/README.md

 Your comments and suggestions are welcome.

-You can open a GitHub issue, or create a pull request, or email M.Schubanz@b-tu.com.
+You can open a GitHub issue, or create a pull request, or email M.Schubanz@b-tu.de.

 <h2><a name="sources">Sources</a></h2>